ewagner12/all-ways-egpu/README.md

 - If the internal display is still off after logging in with eGPU attached, try switching to a different TTY with for example: CTRL-ALT-F1 and back.

-- If the option "Attempt to re-enable these iGPU/initially disabled devices after boot" is chosen in the setup.
-The iGPU is activated after logging in.
-Thus, logging out will make the iGPU primary again until the computer is restarted.

 - This script is still in the testing phase for a variety of desktops and distros.
 If you have issues be sure to include your specific desktop configuration.

 - Note: the OpenRC calls currently assume the display manager is started with an init script called "display-manager".
 On some distros, xdm or a script with some other name is used.
 In these cases, I recommend linking that script with the following command: `ln -s /etc/init.d/xdm /etc/init.d/display-manager`.
 Also recommended to add the linked service to the default runlevel with the command: `rc-update add display-manager default`

-- Applications that work on the console like Ubuntu's Plymouth (as invoked by the `splash` kernel parameter) may fail when using Method 1 due to the virtual console switching.
-It is currently recommended to disable this.

-- If you have an nvidia card, you must choose "n" to the option "Attempt to re-enable these iGPU/initially disabled devices after boot".
-Otherwise, switching might result in a black screen.
-Once this option is disabled, switching should work normally.

-- On Steam Deck/SteamOS the script requires root (sudo) privileges, but does not require setting the file system to read-write if installed in the Steam Deck/User Installation mode.
+- Note: On Steam Deck/SteamOS the script requires root (sudo) privileges, but does not require setting the file system to read-write if installed in the Steam Deck/User Installation mode.
+To add a shortcut to the script for Steam Game Mode see the steps in the wiki [here](https://github.com/ewagner12/all-ways-egpu/wiki/Add-as-a-Steam-Shortcut)

 - Restarting the display manager when using GNOME Wayland with fractional scaling may lead to a laggy desktop.
 In this case a manual logout and login is recommended to avoid this.